LCDR Enigma class: History

 Martley received authority to build three shunting locomotives in November 1865, but the company's Longhedge workshops were unable to undertake the order due to other commitments.
 By the time they were able to do so, in October 1867, there was a more pressing need for passenger engines and so the order was changed.
-Further delays meant that the first locomotive was not completed until March 1869, and had a second-hand 1400 impgal tender.
-It was intended to call the locomotive Premier but following a remark from Martley that "it was a complete enigma to him how completion was ever achieved," the chairman proposed the name Enigma which was used for the whole class.
+Further delays meant that the first locomotive was not completed until March 1869.
+It was intended to call the locomotive Premier but following a remark from Martley that "it was a complete enigma to him how completion was ever achieved", the chairman proposed the name Enigma which was used for the whole class.

 The original locomotive was used on express goods trains.
 Two further very similar locomotives with larger 6 ft 6 in driving wheels, making them more suited to passenger duties were constructed between May 1869 and June/September 1870, which were regarded as being of the same class.
 These were named Mermaid and Lothair.
+No new tenders were built – all three Enigma class locomotives were given second-hand 1400 impgal tenders taken from Emerald, Amethyst and Onyx of the Ruby class.

 The three locomotives performed well and during 1882 Martley's successor William Kirtley, fitted new boilers and larger 17 × 24 in cylinders.
 He also provided larger 2400 impgal tenders.
 At this time the class became LCDR L class, the names were removed and the locomotives numbered 50–52.
 These numbers were increased by 459 to become 509–511 following the amalgamation of the LCDR and SER to become the South Eastern and Chatham Railway in 1899.